AdarshBiswal/tradeTransmission/README.md

   -tradeTransmission contains the main funtion.
   -tradeTestRunner contains the testcases.

+ ###### Package Details <h6>
+  -Trade class contains the prototype
+  -tradeFlow class contains the funtionality to add or update trade -tradeTransmission contains the main funtion.
+  -tradeTestRunner contains the testcases.

 ##### Built information <h6>
   -Gradle was used.(To run the code import the file as existing gradle) -Java Version Used:-JDK 1.8,JRE 1.8